 Venus at superior solar conjunction

-Venus’s reaching superior conjunction marks the end of its apparition in the morning sky and its transition to become an evening object over the next few weeks.
+This occurs once in every synodic cycle of the planet (584 days), and marks the end of Venus’s apparition in the morning sky and its transition to become an evening object over the next few weeks.